Big to small. Start ups to grown ups. For-profit to non-profit. Equity-backed to piggy-bank backed.

 Client was convinced they were the best service, but the “best” is subjective to customers.
 The potential customers needed to perceive the client’s service as the best.
 The company was too busy solving their own needs (publishing in medical journals to make them feel good) without properly explaining to customers how this service solved the customer’s needs.

-With help, the client repositioned how it solved the customer needs by focusing on the benefits of the service to the customer.
-With a strong integrated digital, mail, and PR campaign, interest in client’s services boomed.
+With help, the client repositioned how it solved customer needs by focusing on the benefits of the service rather than its features. with a strong integrated digital, mail, and PR campaign, interest in client’s services boomed.

 Perception is reality to customers.
 What reality do you want to create for your customers?